mohan-chinnappan-n/FSCConfigUI/localhost/localhost.md

 ```

-### If the localhost is self-signed you get this  in browser
+### If the localhost is self-signed you will get this warning in browser address bar

 ![localhost self-signed](img/localhost-ssl-1.png)